 The term New Adult refers to a fully grown wise child, different to the idea of adulthood imbued with the musky odour of New Traditionalism.

-But not only are we marrying less or not taking marriage seriously as a rite of passage, there’s another reason why we don’t fully feel like adults.
-In our youth, we (Gen X, upper Millennials) viewed adulthood as a large bulk of greyness in the far away horizon.
+There must be other reasons aside this; how about: In our youth, we viewed adulthood as a large bulk of grey in the far away horizon.
 Please contest that.
-(It is unwise to make a generalisation out of a particular and subjective experience, but I don’t like the unpoetic method used by sociologists with their charts clipped down to their boards.)
+(It is unwise to make a generalisation out of a particular and subjective experience, but I don’t like the unpoetic method used by sociologists with their charts on clipboards.)
 And this: there was a great divide between youth and grown ups.
 Adults were perceived almost as a different species, like zombies are a different species.
-Especially our parents’ friends wearing v necked sweaters.
+Especially that friend of our parents wearing a v necked sweater.
 We don’t feel like adults because the term has been corrupted by our experience of them?
-We don’t want to be those adults and it seems like we can afford not to be in this more elastic day and age.
-It is the memory of the staleness of adulthood that has made us weary of it, its rancid smell of existential dread.
-The Peter Pan syndrome is common in cosmopolitan cities such as Berlin, where most people are unmarried and living with roommates.
+Is it the memory of the staleness of adulthood that has made us weary of the word adult?
+A rancid funk, an anger-sprinkled vanilla dread ice-cream by the carousel in the park.

+The Peter Pan syndrome is common in Western cosmopolitan cities such as Berlin.
 Adulthood here is a mirage.

-But there is a cost to our way of being, something amiss felt at the height of the abdomen.
-The need for the New Adult term came about after recognising a certain anxiety caused by the implausibility of adulthood, especially when you are subconsciously still holding on to the established notion of the adult.
+But there is a cost to our way of being, something amiss felt at the height of oure abdomen.
+The need for the New Adult term came about after recognising a certain anxiety caused by the implausibility of adulthood, especially when we are still holding on to the established notion of what an adult is.

-The stage system is a ladder towards death and mythology describes this ladder beautifully with rites of passage and the hero’s journey.
-But as much as these mythologies are essentially true, perhaps we need a new mythology that represents our modern ageless feelings and needs.
-One where we don’t have many stages towards death or this current greyscale ascending towards the old notion of grown up life.
-Please think and propose a mythology.
-Perhaps one where the hero-ine jumps into a pool fully dressed?
-Is she at a pool party?
-Because we want to continue being ageless children but we also want to strive and we do want to achieve something and feel plenitude.
+We want to continue being ageless children but we also want to strive and we do want to achieve something and feel plenitude.
 Do we need validation of our being, our style and practice?
 A rite of validation?
 Someone or something that tells us it’s ok, we are childlike and we can procure a life for ourselves and others.
+A rite of validation, a sort of graduation or Bar-Mitzvah for all.

 NEW ADULTS